 Folegatti's research interests include gender, migration, photography, and Latin American studies, and she integrates artistic practice, teaching photography, and social advocacy work around the rights of immigrants.
 She was an artist in residency at The Studios at MASS MoCA and her work has been featured in international festivals and exhibitions, including Curta o Gênero, Düsseldorf Photo+, F2 Fotofestival German International Ethnographic Film Festival, II Transforma, Photoszene, and the Royal Anthropological Institute Film Festival.
 She holds a bachelor’s degree in Media Studies from the Universidade Estadual de Campinas (Brazil) and a master’s degree in Visual and Media Anthropology from the Freie Universität Berlin (Germany), where she was a recipient of a DAAD scholarship.

-Folegatti is a visiting faculty member at Bennington for Spring 2023.
+Folegatti was a visiting faculty member at Bennington in Spring 23 and returns for the 2023-2024 academic year.